top of page

 January 19 Elder Dr. Chris Hasegawa

 February 3 Ret.
-Rev. Larry Vilardo - Communion Sunday
+Rev. Dr. Larry Vilardo - Communion Sunday

 February 9 Elder Dr. Wayne Shen